 Discover Singapore's premier art destination in the heart of the Civic District.
 The National Gallery Singapore houses Southeast Asia's largest public collection of modern art, featuring over 8,000 masterpieces spanning the 19th to 21st centuries.
-Set within two beautifully restored national monuments, the former Supreme Court and City Hall, this world-class museum offers an unforgettable cultural experience.
+Set within two beautifully restored national monuments, the former Supreme Court and City Hall, this museum offers one of the most comprehensive Southeast Asian art experiences in the region.
 Whether you're planning Singapore family packages, a romantic getaway, or a solo cultural exploration, this comprehensive guide covers everything from ticket prices to insider tips for maximising your visit.

 Pro tip: Singapore residents enjoy free admission to permanent galleries.
 Book tickets online via the official website to skip queues during peak hours.